PagerDuty/incident-response-docs/docs/oncall/being_oncall.md

 * Team managers can (and should) be part of your normal rotation.
 It gives a better insight into what has been going on.

 * New members of the team should shadow your on-call rotation during the first few weeks.
 They should get all alerts, and should follow along with what you are doing.
-(All new employees shadow the Operations team for one week of on-call, but it's useful to have new team members shadow your team rotations also.
-Just not at the same time).

-* We recommend you set your escalation timeout to 5 minutes.
+* We recommend you set your escalation timeout to 30 minutes.
 This should be plenty of time for someone to acknowledge the incident if they're able to.
-If they're not able to within 5 minutes, then they're probably not in a good position to respond to the incident anyway.
+If they're not able to within 30 minutes, then they're probably not in a good position to respond to the incident anyway.

 * When going off-call, you should provide a quick summary to the next on-call about any issues that may come up during their shift.
 A service has been flapping, an issue is likely to re-occur, etc. If you want to be formal, this can be a written report via email, but generally a verbal summary is sufficient.